corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 # Configuration Obfuscator
-Corda ships with a command-line tool for obfuscating configuration files.
-An obfuscated file is usable
+The purpose of this tool is to obfuscate sensitive information in configuration files.
+The Obfuscator tool takes
-            by a Corda node running on a machine with a hardware address matching the one used as input in the obfuscation.
+            a seed and a passphrase as input to obfuscate a given config file.
+Processes that accept obfuscated config must be provided the same seed and passphrase to deobfuscate the configuration.

 {{< note >}}
-The purpose of this tool is to obfuscate sensitive information in configuration files and thus make a
+The tool makes node installation less vulnerable to someone trawling plain text files searching for passwords and
-                node installation less vulnerable to someone trawling plain text files searching for passwords and credentials of resources that they should not have access to in the first place.
+                credentials of resources that they should not have access to in the first place.